zmaglica/github-pr-analyzer/readme.md

 - Automatically fetches PR diffs and details
 - Downloads all changed files from the PR
-- Runs repomix static analysis
+- Runs Repomix analysis to obtain changed files in a format compatible with LLMs
 - Generates LLM prompts for code review
 - Supports different output formats (XML, Markdown, Plain Text)
 - Includes file list and copy functionality